- Community Development

 WHAT HAPPENS AFTER THE SOILS REPORT IS APPROVED?

 When the report is approved, the applicant will be notified of its approval and any special requirements such as the need for the Soils Engineer to review the final plans for conformance with report recommendations.

-After issuance of the building permit, Building & Safety Department requires your soils engineer to be involved during construction.
+After issuance of the building permit, Building & Safety Division requires your soils engineer to be involved during construction.
 Several letters or reports are required to be submitted to your assigned Building Inspector at various times during construction.
 They are as follows:

 1. When a project has engineered fills and / or grading, a letter from your soils engineer must be submitted to your assigned Building Inspector prior to foundations being excavated.
 This letter must state that the grading has been completed in conformance with the recommendations of the soils report.
 Compaction reports or a summary thereof must be submitted.

 2. Prior to placing concrete for foundations, a letter from the soils engineer must be submitted to the Building Inspector stating that the soils engineer has observed the foundation excavation and that it meets the recommendations of the soils report.

 3. At the completion of construction, a final letter from your soils engineer is required to be submitted to your assigned Building Inspector that summarizes the observations and the tests the soils engineer has made during construction.
 The final letter must also state the following: “Based upon our observations and tests, the project has been completed in conformance with our geotechnical recommendations.”

 If the final soils letter identifies any items of work remaining to be completed or that any portions of the project were not observed by the soils engineer, you will be required to complete the remaining items of work and may be required to perform destructive testing in order for your permit to obtain a final inspection.